mobile phone containing heart pusle

 The goal of therapy to date has been the permanent eradication of the HCV from the liver.
 Until recently, it hasn't been clear if the absence of virus at six months would imply a long-term response.
 Additionally, the effect of viral clearance on the progression of liver injury has been unknown.
 Some of these answers are becoming available from long-term studies:

-_ If the HCV is absent from the serum six months following therapy, it is very likely that it will remain
+If the HCV is absent from the serum six months following therapy, it is very likely that it will remain absent in the long run.

-_ Liver histology improves in virtually all patients that clear the virus permanently.
+Liver histology improves in virtually all patients that clear the virus permanently.

 The search for improved therapies for HCV continues.
 To date, antioxidants, including vitamin E, and milk thistle have been shown in small studies to reduce ALT levels in some patients, but do not appear to have any antiviral or histologic effect.
 No other conventional drug or herbal remedy has been proven in treating HCV.